MCarlomagno/my_academy/README.md

 # My Academy

 My Academy is an online courses mobile application written in flutter and available in Android and iOS.
-The main goal of the project is to create an open platform for people who want to create their own courses and share it with all the community.
+The main goal of the project is to create an open platform for people who want to build their own courses and share them with all the community.

 ## Built With